botekchristophe/botekchristophe/README.md

 ### Hi there 👋

-I'm currently working as big data engineer at CHU Sainte-Justine :hospital: in Montréal
+I'm currently working as back-end software engineer for Lookout and I'm based in Montréal, Qc
 <br />

 ### Languages and Tools: